 Mary Sonom is a parishioner at the Episcopal Church of the Epiphany where she has served as Senior Warden, Vestry member and Treasurer.
 She is currently serving as an acolyte master and advisor to the new pre-school committee.
 Mary has also served the Diocese of Dallas as Treasurer and member of the Executive Council and Finance Committee.
 Prior to moving to the Dallas area, she was active at Christ Church Cathedral in Houston.
-Mary is a CPA with over 35 years of experience and is currently a senior tax manager for the Armanino CPA & Consulting Firm.
+Mary is a CPA with over 35 years of experience and is currently the CFO for Eiseman Jewels.
 She and her husband Don enjoy being active in the Richardson community where they raised their two daughters.

 John A. Stetter is a parishioner at The Episcopal Church of the Good Shepherd where among other activities has served multiple terms as a Trustee of the Reverend Richard R. Cook Endowment Fund and as a member of a Rector Search Committee.
 He also served as a Trustee at the Good Shepherd Episcopal School and was instrumental in early development of the school Endowment.
-He has over 40 years investment experience in public and private markets and has been a Principal at Concorde Investment Management since 1994.
+He has over 40 years investment experience in public and private markets and is the Managing Director at Concorde Investment Management.
 John earned a BBA and MBA from the University of Texas at Austin.
 He is married to Susan, lives in Dallas and they have two adult children.